 Take Advantage Of Social Media

 Social media provides us with the unique ability to communicate with a wide group of people all in one communication.
 And your family and friends are probably going to be checking in on social media regularly during a natural disaster or wide spread emergency to look for updates on loved ones in the impacted area.
 Facebook also uses location technology to offer news updates, resources, and the ability to mark yourself as “safe” if it determines you are near a disaster impacted area.

-Before a natural disaster has the chance to leave you and your family unprotected contact the licensed insurance agents of Magruder Insurance to review your current coverage and make sure you properly protected.
+Before a natural disaster has the chance to leave you and your family unprotected contact the licensed, independent insurance agents of Magruder Insurance to review your current coverage and make sure you properly protected.
 Then, if you and your family are impacted by a natural disaster contact your agent as soon as possible to get started on your claim process.